Mutual Learning and Expert Groups

 Mutual learning between Member States, the European Commission and relevant stakeholders is ideal for the advancement of youth policy with regard to both core and cross-sectoral areas.

-Besides Expert Groups, which can develop policy guidance, practical tools and can share good practices, the EU youth strategy 2019-2027 also offers new ways of mutual learning, such as peer reviews and peer counselling, high-level forums, analysis and studies.
+Besides Expert Groups, which can develop policy guidance, practical tools and can share good practices, the EU youth strategy 2019-2027 also offers new ways of mutual learning, such as peer learning activities and peer counselling, analysis and studies.
 Thereby, the priorities of the EU Youth Strategy are followed up as well as through Work Plans for three years.

-Under the EU Work plan for Youth 2019-2021, the following activities are indicatively planned:
+Under the EU Work plan for Youth 2019-2021, the following activities were implemented:

-- Peer-learning activity on cross-sectoral approaches in youth work;
+- Peer-learning activity on non-vocational qualifications for youth work (2021);

-- Expert group on a rights-based approach to youth policies;
+- Peer-learning activity on a rights-based approach to youth policies (2021);

 Find out more